xoidlabs/xoid/README.md

 This might be the most unique feature of **xoid**.
 With **xoid**, you can write component logic (including lifecycle) ONCE, and run it across multiple frameworks.
 This feature is for you especially if:
 - You're a design system, or a headless UI library maintainer
-- You're using multiple frameworks in your project, or refactoring your code from one frameworks to another
+- You're using multiple frameworks in your project, or refactoring your code from one framework to another
 - You dislike React's render cycle and want a simpler, real closure for managing complex state

 The following is called a "setup" function: